-- Level 1: Quoted prices in active markets for identical assets or liabilities. - Level 2: Quoted prices in active markets for similar assets or liabilities; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs are observable in active markets. - Level 3: Valuations derived from valuation techniques in which one or more significant inputs are unobservable.

-(4) Accounts receivable securitization: Through its wholly-owned and consolidated subsidiary Ferrellgas Receivables, Ferrellgas has agreements to securitize, on an ongoing basis, a portion of its trade accounts receivable.

-(5) Inventories: Inventories are stated at the lower of cost or net realizable value using weighted average cost and actual cost methods.

-(6) Property, plant and equipment: Property, plant and equipment are stated at cost less accumulated depreciation.
+- · Level 1: Quoted prices in active markets for identical assets or liabilities. - Level 2: Quoted prices in active markets for similar assets or liabilities; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs are observable in active markets. - Level 3: Valuations derived from valuation techniques in which one or more significant inputs are unobservable. - (4) Accounts receivable: Accounts receivable are reported on the consolidated balance sheets at the gross outstanding amount adjusted for an allowance for doubtful accounts.
+Accounts receivable that are acquired are initially recorded at fair value on the date of acquisition.
+Provisions for uncollectible accounts are established based upon our collection experience and the assessment of the collectability of specific amounts.
+Accounts receivable are written off in the period in which the receivable is deemed uncollectible. - (5) Accounts receivable securitization: Through its wholly-owned and consolidated subsidiary Ferrellgas Receivables, Ferrellgas has agreements to securitize, on an ongoing basis, a portion of its trade accounts receivable. - (6) Inventories: Inventories are stated at the lower of cost or net realizable value using weighted average cost and actual cost methods. - (7) Property, plant and equipment: Property, plant and equipment are stated at cost less accumulated depreciation.
 Expenditures for maintenance and routine repairs are expensed as incurred.
 Ferrellgas capitalizes computer software, equipment replacement and betterment expenditures that upgrade, replace or completely rebuild major mechanical components and extend the original useful life of the equipment.
 Depreciation is calculated using the straight-line method based on the estimated useful lives of the assets ranging from two to 30 years.
 Ferrellgas, using its best estimates based on reasonable and supportable assumptions and projections, tests long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of its assets or asset groups might not be recoverable.
 The recoverability tests for property, plant and equipment are performed at the asset group level that represents the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
 The recoverability test is performed by determining the carrying value of the asset group and comparing it to the estimated expected undiscounted future cash flows of the asset group.
 The expected future cash flows are estimated based on Ferrellgas management's plans.
-If the carrying value of the asset group.
+If the carrying value exceeds the expected undiscounted future cash flows, an impairment loss is recognized for the difference between the estimated fair market value and the carrying value of the asset group.